odewahn/orm-coderunner-jsrepl/readme.md

 # Still to do

+* figure out why encliosing the widget in padding messes up codemirror and jqconsole
 * Figure out multiline input
 * Make this easy to install in Atlas; like, maybe this should be an NPM package or something
 * figure out why jqconsole adds a newline before the user input prompt
 * get jsrepl itself on a CDN
 * Implement the gist button
 * Break out of an infinite loop (like, how to do ctrl+c)
+* Save the output of either the code window or the console as a gist so that you can share it with others. *NOT IMPLEMENTED YET -- COMING SOON*